Olayiwola72/fastcash-frontend/README.md

       ```sh
       docker-compose up --build
+      ```

-   --build forces Docker Compose to rebuild the images.
+   **Note:** --build forces Docker Compose to rebuild the images.
 You can omit this flag if you don't need to rebuild.

 1. **📜 Notes:**

    Adjust environment variables and ports as needed for your local development or production setup.
+The application will be accessible at: [http://localhost:8086/](http://localhost:8086/)

 ## **Contributing**
 Contributions to this project are welcome.
 Please follow the standard GitHub fork, branch, and pull request workflow.
 Feel free to raise issues or feature requests to enhance this project.